sebnitu/BaseWeb/README.md

 ---

-Currently v0.11.1
+Currently v0.12.0

 ---

 ## About
-BaseWeb is a Sass front-end development framework built to make working on web based projects more enjoyable.
+BaseWeb is a SCSS front-end development framework built to make working on web based projects more enjoyable.
 It's focused on keeping your projects simple, organized and responsive.

 ---